srgelinas/dsc180b_eth_fraud/index.md

 ## SVM

-Our group first started off with a support vector machine model (SVM) to act as our baseline.
-This is a supervised machine learning algorithm with the objective to find a hyperplane in an N-dimensional space (N being the # of features) that classifies the data points.
-Because this is a supervised learning approach, we filtered out the unlabelled data and achieved an accuracy of 48% with this classification model.
+Our group started off with a support vector machine model (SVM) to act as our first non-graph model.
+This is a supervised machine learning algorithm with the objective to find the most optimal hyperplane that can best separate data points of different classes in an N-dimensional space (N being the # of features).
+Each transaction is represented as a vector, with each feature of the transaction (sent_eth, received_eth, pagerank) as a dimension in space.
+It then identifies the features that are most important for separating fraudulent and non-fraudulent transactions and finds the hyperplane that best separates the two classes.
+Because this is a supervised learning approach, we filtered out the unlabelled data and achieved an accuracy of 60.5% with this classification model.

+## KNN

+Our second non-graph approach is a K-Nearest Neighbors model, where the features of each transaction are utilized to create a feature vector.
+The distance is then calculated between each feature vector of the test set and the existing feature vectors of the training set.
+The nearest transactions based on the smallest distances are identified and its label (fraudulent or non-fraudulent) is determined by its neighbors.
+For this algorithm, we achieved an average accuracy of 74.6%, which is higher than our first baseline using SVM.

+## XGBoost

+For our last non-graph approach, we decided to use XGBoost (Extreme Gradient Boosting), which is an ensemble method that combines weak decision trees to create a stronger predictive model (boosting technique).
+This algorithm works by iteratively building decision trees and adjusting the weights of the transaction edges to minimize loss.
+XGBoost obtained an average accuracy of 81.6%, which is higher than some of the traditional and graph models we implemented.

 ## Node2vec